 12.2 Customer Complaints

-When non-conforming product or services are found to be unacceptable after delivery and installation, a formal customer complaints procedure is operated by the Company.
+When non-conforming product or services are found to be unacceptable after delivery and installation, a Non-Conformance Review (NCR) is operated by the Company.
 This will ensure that the quality deficiencies raised by customers are dealt with promptly and efficiently.

 12.3 Corrective Action